Lo Siento! What It Really Means and How to Apologize in Spanish

 Literal Meaning of Lo Siento

-If you have been studying Spanish for a while, you have probably realized by now that lo siento does not literally translate to “I’m sorry.”
+If you have been studying Spanish for a while, you have probably realized by now that this Spanish phrase does not literally translate to “I’m sorry.”
 Let’s break it down.

 Lo = direct object, translated as “it,” referring to a masculine noun